YOLO-CIANNA: Galaxy detection with deep learning in radio data: II. Winning the SKA SDC2 using a generalized 3D-YOLO network: Detection-only task performances

-In this section, we do the same verification for the SDC2 by computing purely geometrical 3D DIoU-based AP scores at different thresholds for our three reference models from Sect.~\ref{sec:results_score}, to which we add a model trained with parameter prediction turned off (No-param).
-Our bootstrap training approach is based on matches provided by the scorer, which requires source parameter predictions.
-Consequently, this new model is trained using the BASE model configuration and with our default selection function (Sect. ~\ref{sec:selection_function}).
-We compute the AP scores for DIoU thresholds of -0.3, 0.1, and 0.5, which correspond to the DIoU limits used in the second and first NMS of the prediction pipeline, and to a strict high-quality match criteria, respectively.
-The absence of source characteristic predictions prevents us from using the scorer to identify the best iteration.
-We therefore rely directly on the AP scores for the No-param model.
-Since we use the previously identified best iteration for all other models, this might grant a slight unfair advantage to the No-param scores.
-We present the AP scores in Table~\ref{table:no_param_refine}, along with the scorer-based AP for our three reference models.
-The model without source characterization matches our BASE model AP scores for the first two thresholds but falls behind for the stricter one.
-It appears that the added parameter prediction helps improve source positioning and sizing, but has no substantial impact on source detectability.
+In this section, we present the results of a similar verification for the SDC2, computed using purely geometric 3D DIoU-based AP scores at different thresholds for our four reference models from Sect.~\ref{sec:results_score}, to which we added a model trained with parameter prediction turned off (No-param).
+This new model was trained using the BASE model configuration and with our default selection function (Sect. ~\ref{sec:selection_function}).
+The absence of parameter predictions prevents bootstrapping, as it relies on the scorer matching criteria.
+We compute AP scores for DIoU thresholds of -0.3, 0.1, and 0.5, which correspond to the DIoU limits used in the second and first NMS steps of the prediction pipeline, and to a strict high-quality match criterion, respectively.
+The absence of source characteristic predictions also prevents us from using the scorer to identify the best iteration.
+We therefore rely directly on the geometric AP scores to select the best iteration for the No-param model, while keeping the best iteration based on the SDC2 scorer for all other models.
+We note that this choice might give the No-param model a small unfair advantage regarding AP scores.
+We present the purely geometric AP scores in Table~\ref{table:no_param_refine}, along with the scorer-based AP for our four reference models.
+The model without source characterization matches our BASE model's geometric AP scores at the first two thresholds but falls behind for the stricter threshold.
+It appears that the added parameter prediction improves source positioning and sizing but has no substantial impact on source detectability.
 Still, we can confirm that simultaneous detection and characterization have no adverse effect on pure detection accuracy using our YOLO-CIANNA method on the SDC2.